MicrosoftDocs/biztalk-docs/his/core/fundamental-terms-for-tps-and-lus-cpi-c-2.md

  An LU 6.2 can have multiple sessions (two or more concurrent sessions with different partner LUs) and parallel sessions (two or more concurrent sessions with the same partner LU).

- LUs are configured through SNA Manager on [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+ LUs are configured through SNA Manager on Host Integration Server.
 This administration tool is also used to configure LU-LU pairs and modes.
 The LU and mode configurations control how many sessions a particular LU-LU pair supports.

  *mapped conversation*
  A type of conversation simpler than a basic conversation and generally used by application TPs (programs that accomplish tasks for end users).
 The default for conversation type is mapped.
 The conversation type can be changed with the [Set_Conversation_Type](./set-conversation-type-cpi-c-1.md) call.
 For more information, see [Basic and Mapped Conversations Compared](../core/basic-and-mapped-conversations-compared-cpi-c-2.md).